Eighty percent of sensory information human receives through their brains are from visuals.

-Lot of retailers use “merchandise outposts” which is placed beside your product aisles.
-It just not give them visual breaks but also promite impulse buying.
+A lot of retailers use “merchandise outposts,” which are placed beside your product aisles.
+It does not just give them visual breaks but also promotes impulse buying.

-You should be also creating grouping of products at the eye-level to catch the attention of the customers.
+You should also be creating a grouping of products at eye level to catch the attention of the customers.

 The high-demand products can be chosen for eye-level placement and others at the bottom.

-Tip : You must keep changing the placements, grouping and patterns of products weekly or regularly to see what works the best.
+Tip: You must keep changing the placements, grouping, and patterns of products weekly or regularly to see what works best.

 Animate Your Store Design Using Displays

-Display items, signages and other decorative products can be used to demonstrate a particular section or grouping of product.
+Display items, signage, and other decorative products can be used to demonstrate a particular section or grouping of products.

-It can represent how you can use the product or how it si beneficial.
-It can be cut-out, a explanatory board or any sort of branded signage for the product demonstration or promotion.
+It can represent how you can use the product or how it is beneficial.
+It can be cut-out, an explanatory board, or any sort of branded signage for the product demonstration or promotion.

-The idea is to “show and sell”, make customer know the product in-and out.
-It doesn’t only attract customer visually to the section but also works as a sales pitch.
+The idea is to “show and sell” and make customers know the product in and out.
+It doesn’t only attract customers visually to the section but also works as a sales pitch.

-Such displays also helps prospective customers to guide them in desirable section of the store.
+Such displays also help prospective customers guide them to desirable store sections.

-It also breaks the monotony in your design of the store and develop a entertainment quotient for customers.
+It also breaks the monotony in your store design and develops an entertainment quotient for customers.

-You have to basically use displays as focal points to either draw attention of customer to a particular product or convince on selling it.
+You have to basically use displays as focal points to either draw customers’ attention to a particular product or convince them to sell it.

 Lighting is a game-changer factor in the visual representation of your retail store.
 It plays an integral part in building an atmosphere.

-You can play with interior lighting in your store to cultive an ambience that complements your existing retail design.
+You can play with interior lighting in your store to cultivate an ambiance that complements your existing retail design.

 It enhances the display of your products.
 It makes every corner of your store visible and highlighted.

-With selecting and customized lighting, you can decide what kind of ambience you would want to have in your store.
+With selecting and customized lighting, you can decide what kind of ambiance you would want to have in your store.

-For eg, a fashion retail store will focus on having a bright but warm lighting, not very sharp to create a classy look of your produc and store.
+For e.g., a fashion retail store will focus on having bright but warm lighting, not very sharp, to create a classy look for your product and store.

-It also effects the overall experience of the shopper.
-Remember that a bad lighting can make your store look boring even with good retail design.
+It also affects the overall experience of the shopper.
+Remember that bad lighting can make your store look boring even with good retail design.

 Choosing The Right Store Layout